UnfamousThomas/UnfamousThomas/README.md

 I am a Computer Science university bachelor student at the University of Tartu.
 In my free time, I often make hobby Java projects, and play videogames.

 # Work
-I am currently AVAILABLE for work.
-Please contact me as needed.
+I am currently UNAVAILABLE for work.

 # Skills
 Here are some skills I am proficient in, in no particular oder: